-Harry Styles' "Adore You" Music Video Is All About A Giant Pet Fish, Seriously
+Harry Styles' New Music Video Will Make You Fall In Love With A Giant Fish, Seriously

 Ahead of the release of his sophomore album, Fine Line, on Dec.
 13, Harry Styles dropped his "Adore You" music video and it's everything fans never knew they needed.
 The video was directed by Dave Meyers, the genius behind top-tier music videos such as "Señorita," "Bad Guy," and "God Is A Woman."
 The plot is so fascinating, it should really be its own movie.